telefonicaid/fiware-orion/doc/manuals/user/filtering.md

 ## Introduction

 NGSIv2 and NGSIv1 have different filtering mechanisms.
-For example, in NGSIv1 filtering is heavily based in the use of the `scope` payload element.
-Both approaches (NGSIv2 and NGSIv1) are described in separate sections.
+For example, in NGSIv1, filtering is heavily based on the use of the `scope` payload element.
+Both approaches (NGSIv2 and NGSIv1) are described below, each in a separate section.

 [Top](#top)